RadekVyM/SimpleToolkit/README.md

 ![SimpleToolkit.SimpleShell](https://img.shields.io/nuget/dt/SimpleToolkit.SimpleShell)

-SimpleToolkit.SimpleShell package provides you a simplified implementation of .NET MAUI `Shell` that allows you to easily create custom navigation experiences in your .NET MAUI applications.
+SimpleToolkit.SimpleShell package provides you a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.

-> The package does not depend on any other packages.

 ### Getting Started

-In order to use the SimpleToolkit.Core you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:
+In order to use SimpleToolkit.SimpleShell you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleShell();